 Assistant Accountant apprenticeship EPA pathway

-The graphic demonstrates how the Advanced Diploma in Accounting units can be used as the On Programme Learning (OPL).
+The graphic demonstrates how the Level 3 Diploma in Accounting units can be used as the on-programme learning.
 On completion of these the apprentice can move through the Gateway, and is ready to undertake both elements of the EPA.

-Once they've completed the synoptic assessment they will be awarded the AAT Advanced Certificate in Accounting.
+Once they've completed the synoptic assessment they will be awarded the AAT Level 3 Diploma in Accounting.
 Once they've completed both EPA elements, they will be awarded their apprenticeship certificate.